Reduce unnecessary tests with member data

 Gaps in care

 Additionally, DCM may improve overuse through identifying and confirming gaps in care.
 Some DCM platforms offer personalized content for healthcare education.
 Members can improve their own health literacy and become self-advocates.
 This helps members feel confident talking about their health with care providers.
 Some of those conversations could include asking for a second opinion or turning down low-value tests and procedures.
-DCM providers may help remove barriers to care and offer coordinated outreach to members.
+DCM providers may help uncover and remove barriers to healthcare access and offer coordinated outreach to members.

 Wellframe helps connect members to physicians that understand and listen to them.
 Educated members are more likely to stay involved in their care and be empowered to ask questions and seek out higher-value care options.
 Relationships like these help reduce the performance of unnecessary tests.

-Want to learn more about how Wellframe’s Digital Care Management solution can help you improve member experience and care outcomes?
-Read our recent case study on maximizing care capacity and member engagement.
+Want to learn more about how Wellframe’s Digital Care Management solution can help you proactively address care gaps and reduce unnecessary testing?